 - Add butter and yeast to the milk and stir until the butter has melted.
-Pour the milk mixture and the lightly beaten egg into the flour mixture.
+Pour the milk mixture and the lightly beaten egg into the flour mixture (1).

-- Knead the dough with the hand-held mixer fitted with dough hooks or a stand mixer with a dough hook.
+- Knead the dough for the plum cake with the hand-held mixer fitted with dough hooks or a stand mixer with a dough hook.
 Knead until the dough starts coming off the sides of the bowl.
-Turn the dough onto the working surface and knead the dough with your hands for a couple of minutes.
+Turn onto the working surface and knead with your hands for a couple of minutes (2).

-- Let rise: Form a ball, place it back into the large bowl.
-Cover the bowl with a clean cloth or plastic wrap and let the dough rise in a warm place.
-The dough will need about an hour until about doubled in size.
+- Let rise: Form a ball, and place it back into the large bowl.
+Cover the bowl with a clean cloth or plastic wrap and let the rise in a warm place.
+It will need about an hour until about doubled in size.

 How to make streusel?

-- Food processor: You can mix the ingredients in the food processor until the mixture turns to crumbs or rub the cold butter into the flour mixture until you obtain the crumbs.
+- Food processor: Mix the ingredients in the food processor until the mixture turns to crumbs or rub the cold butter into the flour mixture until you obtain the crumbs.

-- By hand: Rub butter and flour with your fingertips, the palms of your hands are too warm for this.
-Hold the fingers under cold water, dry them well, and then rub the butter into the flour.
+- By hand: Rub butter and flour with your fingertips; the palms of your hands are too warm for this.
+Hold the fingers under cold water, dry them well, and then rub the butter into the flour (3).

-- Refrigerate: Place the bowl with the streusel in the refrigerator until ready to use.
+- Refrigerate: Place the streusel in the refrigerator until ready to use.

-- Alternatively, you can make the crumbles with melted butter, brown sugar and add a little bit of lemon peel, vanilla sugar, or vanilla extract.
+- Alternatively, you can make the crumbles with melted butter and brown sugar and add a little bit of lemon peel, vanilla sugar, or vanilla extract.
 But I prefer the classic version of this delicious German plum cake.

 How to pit the plums?